Wyxuch/warsawjs-workshop-56-introduction-to-frontend-JK/Tasks.md

 - large `1.5rem;`

 #Task 2
-Create initial layout of the website.
-Using flexbox create navbar and main view and style them.
-(100vh or 100vw is very useful in this case)
+Add `Lato` font from [https://fonts.google.com](https://fonts.google.com/) (only Regular and Bold) using import in `./main.scss`

 #Task 3
-Add `Lato` font from [https://fonts.google.com](https://fonts.google.com/) (only Regular and Bold) using import in `./main.scss`
+- Create initial layout of the website (navbar and wrapper for items)
+- Create Wrapper for logo with the text. (you can find logo in `src/img`) and style it (use flexbox)

 #Task 4
-Create Wrapper for logo with the text. (you can find logo in `src/img`) and style it (remember - flexbox is your friend :) )
+- Temporary make main view a flexbox that centers element
+- Create template item card, class for the button should be accessible for all components of the project
 #Task 5
-- Create Wrapper with title `Filters`.
-- Add template button witch `class='button'` to wrapper.
-- Create hover effect on button (lighten by 5%) and add transition.
+Copy/paste few cards and adjust main view's flebox so cards align like in project (use flex wrap)
 #Task 6
-- Temporary make main view a flexbox that centers element
-- Create template item card, add variants to class `button` you made earlier so you can use it as for example `button primary`, `button secondary`
+Create cards based on `data.json` and append them on your webite
 #Task 7
-Copy/paste few cards and adjust main view's flebox so cards align like in project (use flex wrap)
-#Task 8
-#Task 9